 Each year the organizing committee picks a theme state.
 The motive behind this step is to accentuate India's diverse cultural history and make it more prominent among other nations.
 In 2019, the theme state for the mela was Maharashtra.
-The theme for the year 2020 still has to be announced.
+The theme for the year 2020 is Himachal Pradesh.

 Highlights of Surajkund Mela 2020

 India is a blend of vibrant cultures that are skillfully showcased at the Surajkund Mela.
 Along with partner nations, the organizers invigorate the mood of its visitors with scrumptious ethnic dishes, affordable colour-popping paintings, antique stone sculptures and fun rides to keep even the little ones busy.
 The profusion of so many elements elevates the fervour of the mela making it an unforgettable experience.
 Apart from trying delicious rural cuisines and shopping for local art, one can also indulge in some scintillating folk dance and music shows at the open-air theatre.